mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: System Design

 \subsubsection{\textbf{Fusion-based tracking}}

 In mmE-Loc, two fusion schemes are employed for sensor fusion and optimization, as depicted in \fig \ref{factorgraph}.
-The first, inter-SAE tracking, aims for instant drone location estimation by minimizing errors across different tracking models simultaneously.
-The second, local location optimization, enhances overall trajectory accuracy through the joint optimization of a selected set of locations.
+The first, short-term inter-SAE tracking, provides instantaneous location estimates by minimizing errors across different tracking models.
+The second, long-term local location optimization, improves overall trajectory accuracy through joint optimization of a selected set of locations.